vstinner/misc/cpython/pep-incremental-c-api-changes.rst

 version is released which removes the old API.

-Discuss practical solutions to discover affected projects and offer a compatibility layer to migrate to be ready for the next Python version without losing support for old Python versions.
+Discuss practical solutions to discover affected projects and offer a compatibility layer to ready for the next Python version without losing support for old Python versions.

 Motivation